Nordstrom early Black Friday deals 2021: apparel, home goods, beauty products | CNN Underscored

 Beauty products

-Mario Badescu Full Size Drying Lotion, Face Mist & Lip Balm Set ($19.55, originally $23; nordstrom.com)
+Mario Badescu Full-Size Drying Lotion, Face Mist & Lip Balm Set ($19.55, originally $23; nordstrom.com)

-Complete with three of Mario’s best-selling, most-loved products, this set will help your skin and lips stay hydrated and unbothered by winter weather — and the drying lotion really does live up to its reputation as as lifesaver if you have a zit that’s annoying you.
+Complete with three of Mario’s bestselling, most-loved products, this set will help your skin and lips stay hydrated and unbothered by winter weather — and the drying lotion really does live up to its reputation as a lifesaver if you have a zit that’s annoying you.

 Soeder Large Herbal Aloe Natural Hand Sanitizer ($22.80, $38 value; nordstrom.com)